-Zoning Ordinance 2016-03, Section 15 requires the submission of a storm water management plan for land-disturbing activities of one (1) acre or more.
+Zoning Ordinance 2016-03, Article 9, Section 15 requires the submission of a storm water management plan for land-disturbing activities of one (1) acre or more.
 The SWMP must be reviewed and approved during the plan review process.
 Section 13.6 of the Zoning Ordinance encourages the use of low impact design for parking lots and landscaping and provides examples of LID that would be considered appropriate by the City.
 All LID's are required to be certified by a Professional Engineer and approved by the Building Inspector.
 A copy of the City's Site Plan Review Checklist is included in the Zoning Ordinance and specifically states that storm water management and environmental protection requirements have been met.

 Ordinance 1540 outlines the required components of the storm water management plan, in addition to examples of structural and nonstructural storm water management facilities.
 Storm water management plans must be prepared, certified, and stamped/sealed by a qualified registered Professional Engineer, Land Surveyor, or Landscape Architect.
 The procedures for inspections are discussed in BMP 3-2 - Construction Site Plan Reviews and Inspections.
 Ordinance 1540 also provides procedures regarding violations of the Ordinance.
 The City will provide a written notice to the violator and time to correct the deficiencies.
 If deficiencies aren't corrected and the violator is convicted, the City will impose a fine of not more than \$500 or imprisoned not more than 30 days for each offense.
 A copy of Ordinance 1540 was included in the Appendix of the most recent Storm Water Management Plan submitted to ADEM on March 31, 2022.
+The annual review of this ordinance was performed and at this time no revisions are planned.